steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 ## The Netfix "Staging" committer

-This committer was donated to the ASF by Ryan Blue of netflix e name of this committer is

 Ryan Blue, of Netflix, has submitted an alternate committer, one which has a number of appealing features